Home > Cloth Diapering 101

 How to Lanolize Wool

-We recommend (and use) Delish Naturals Wool Wash Bar and Lanolin products -- they are very easy to use!
+We recommend (and use) Sheepish Grins Foaming Wool Wash or Holy Sheep!
+Super Woolie Wash Bars as both are excellent and very easy to use!

 - Fill a large bowl with warm water.

-- Squeeze the excess water out by rolling the cover between two towels or putting in the washer on the spin cycle (no water).
+Squeeze the excess water out by rolling the cover between two towels or putting in the washer on the spin cycle (no water). *NEVER WRING YOUR WOOL as it will damage the fibers.

 That's it!
 Very easy and takes about 5 minutes total, plus the soaking and drying time.